SkylineCommunications/dataminer-docs-connectors/connector/doc/Raritan_Xerus_Platform.md

 - AMS2

 > [!NOTE]
-> The Xerus MIB implements all Raritan Product types.
-Therefor this connector is a generic connector type that supports all these devices.
-> Dependant on the type, some tables might be empty.
+> The Xerus MIB implements all Raritan product types.
+This connector is therefore a generic connector that supports all these devices.
+Depending on the type of device you connect to, some tables may be empty.

 ## About